zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

     455631b3749c        demo-oai-public-net   bridge              local
     ```

-### 3.1 Create bridge automatically
+### 3.2 Create bridge automatically

 - Though the bridge can be automatically created using docker-compose file if there is no need to capture initial packets.

-Uncomment the last lines of the [docker-compose.yaml](../docker-compose/docker-compose.yaml) or docker-compose-no-nrf.yaml.
-Else replace with below section
+This is the `default` version in the [docker-compose.yaml](../docker-compose/docker-compose.yaml) or docker-compose-no-nrf.yaml.

+The bottom section SHALL look like this:

     ```
     networks:
+        # public_net:
+        #     external:
+        #         name: demo-oai-public-net
           public_net:
               driver: bridge
-              name: demo-oai-net
+              name: demo-oai-public-net
               ipam:
                   config:
                       - subnet: 192.168.70.128/26